allenchern/GitFileMigration/README.md

 python3 coverter.py

-define stuff to the cript
+define stuffs to the cript

-	python aws_cli_federation.py \
-	--username your_email@something.org \
+	--Destination \
-	--password Password or API Token
+	--Source from the GitHub

 ## Developer info